KiltedCode/khandaria-campaign/sessions/2024/2024-05-02-ethereal-world-material-girl.md

-# May 2, 2024 - Ethereal Phone Home
+# May 2, 2024 - Living in an Ethereal World, and I am a Material Girl

 `Pylia` is unconscious
 failed stabilization roll